-Vision is a statement that expresses organization’s ultimate objectives.
+Vision statement expresses organization’s ultimate objectives.

-It is very important for any organization to have clear and attainable long-term vision; the statement that guides every chief executive, manager or employee in achieving the same organizational objective.
-A vision statement asks ‘What does our business want to become?’ and usually is a one sentence, inspirational, clear and memorable statement that expresses company’s desired long-term position.
 It motivates employees to make extra effort and usually results in higher performance.
-Because money rewards only partly motivates employees, it is important to use other tools such as vision statement to increase their motivation.
+Because money rewards only partly motivate employees, it is important to use other tools, such as vision statement, to increase their motivation.

 The statement also indicates what resources, competencies and skills will be needed to achieve the future objective.
-This way it guides decision-making and resource allocation more effectively.
+This way, it guides decision-making and resource allocation more effectively.

 Difference between vision and mission statements

 Vision and mission statements are often developed and used together for the same purpose.
-This confuses many people into thinking that vision and mission could be used interchangeably, when actually they can’t.
+This confuses many people into thinking that vision and mission could be used interchangeably when actually they can’t.

 |Tells what an organization aims to achieve.

 |Answers the question

 |What do we want to become?

 |Customers Products/Services Markets Technology Concern for survival Philosophy Self-Concept Concern for public image Concern for employees

 |Future or present time?

 |Talks about the future

-|To whom it is developed?|
+|To whom is it developed?

 |Employees, customers, suppliers, distributors, partners and communities

 |Which one is created first?

 |Developed only when vision is available

 |How often does it change?

 |Product-oriented missions change every time when a company decides to venture into a new product market.

 There are clear differences between the two statements that should not be neglected.

-- Motivates and inspires employees
+- Motivates and inspires employees.

-- Provides one purpose to work for
+- Provides one purpose to work for.

-- Sets the stretch goals (goals that are impossible to achieve with current resources and capabilities)
+- Sets the stretch goals (goals that are impossible to achieve with current resources and capabilities).

-- Guides managers in effectively allocating resources
+- Guides managers in effectively allocating resources.

 Writing the statement

-Creating a vision is an important first step in strategic management process.
+Creating a vision is an important first step in the strategic management process.
 We identified these steps and guidelines to help you write an effective statement.

 Step 2.
-Ask everyone to write their own version of vision.
+Ask everyone to write their own version of the vision.
 The next step is to ask everyone to write his or her own version of the statement and submit it to the responsible team.
-After receiving the statements, the team should try to combine draft vision out of all the submissions.
-This is also a great opportunity to resolve any conflicting views about firm’s ultimate objective.
+After receiving the statements, the team should try to combine a draft vision out of all the submissions.
+This is also a great opportunity to resolve any conflicting views about the firm’s ultimate objective.

 Step 3.
 Revise the statement and present the final version.
 The draft statement should be distributed to the members again for their last revision.
 Upon receiving the feedback, the final version of the vision should be created and presented to every employee.

-Don’t forget that a vision should be a one sentence clear, inspirational and memorable statement.
+Don’t forget that a vision should be a one-sentence clear, inspirational and memorable statement.